 Each Windows installation will need to be installed on a primary partition.
 Windows systems commonly assign a drive letter to each individual (Windows) partition.

-Linux operating systems need a minimum of two partitions: one for the OS itself (and data files) and one for a Linux-swap area (to be used as a temporary swap buffer for RAM memory).
+Linux operating systems need a minimum of one partition: one for the OS itself (and data files) and optionally one for a swap area (to be used as an extension for RAM memory) if preferred over a swap file.

 While these two partitions can be primary partitions, more flexibility is afforded when logical partitions (within the extended partition) are used.
 In this manner, as many partitions can be created as is desired.
 Multiple (Ubuntu Linux and Mac) operating systems can be installed, each in its own partition, and data can also be more easily compartmentalized when it is placed within individually separate logical partitions.
 (The swap partition can also be located on a logical partition.)